Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

-A small webstore called, Contoso webstore is ready to move their payment system to the cloud.
-They have selected Microsoft Azure to host the process for purchasing and to allow a  clerk to collect credit card payments from their customer.
+A ~~small~~ medium to large eCommerce webstore called, Contoso webstore is ready to move their payment system to the cloud.
+They have selected Microsoft Azure to host the ~~process for purchasing~~ application infrastructure and to allow a  clerk to collect credit card payments from their customer.

-The administrator is looking for a solution can be quickly deployable to achieve his goals.
+An IT Manager / Cloud Architect ~~administrator~~ is looking for a solution that can be quickly deployws to achieve his goals.
 He will use this proof-of-concept (POC) to understand how Azure can be used to accomplish the following:

 -   Collect, store, and retrieve payment card data while complying with stringent Payment Card Industry, Data Security Standards (PCI DSS) requirements

 Because this is a POC that installs the required elements to operate a service, it is not a customer ready-to-go solution.
 It requires careful understanding of all the regulations and laws that your organization must abide by.

 *You will be responsible for conducting appropriate security and compliance reviews of any solution built with the architecture used by this POC, as requirements may vary based on the specifics of your implementation and geography.
 PCI DSS requires that you work directly with an accredited Qualified Security Assessor to certify your production ready solution.*

-### The contosowebstore POC
+### The ContosoWebstore POC

 The POC solution is designed with the following fictitious employees of `contosowebstore.com`: